-EnMasse is an open source messaging platform, with focus on scalability and performance.
-EnMasse can run on your own infrastructure or in the cloud, and simplifies the deployment of messaging infrastructure.
+EnMasse is an open source project for managed, self-service messaging on Kubernetes, and provides a uniform interface to manage different underlying messaging technologies.
+EnMasse can run on your own infrastructure or in the cloud, and simplifies running a messaging infrastructure for your organization.

-- Supports authentication and authorization of clients and identity management using keycloak
+- Built-in authentication and authorization of clients and identity management

-- Built on Kubernetes/OpenShift: deploy on-premise or in the cloud
+- Runs on Kubernetes: deploy on-premise or in the cloud

 EnMasse can be used for many purposes, such as moving your messaging infrastructure to the cloud without depending on a specific cloud provider, building a scalable messaging backbone for IoT, or just as a cloud-ready version of a message broker.